ABOUT BACE

 YWCA Metropolitan Chicago

-BACE V-SUITE for Black Military, Veterans and Spouses
+BACE V-SUITE for Military, Veterans and Spouses

 The Black Alliance of Colleges and Employers (BACE) is pleased to announce our fiscal partnership with